 I listen and support you both in turn to describe your thoughts and feelings, taking time to make sure I've got it right.
 I'll help the other absorb this, with compassion for difficulties they hit in doing so.

 After the first session where we all meet together, I'll have an individual session with each of you, though this may occasionally be delayed slightly.

 We begin by together drawing a picture of where you're at in your relationship, the cycle that you keep repeating as you trigger each other.
 We next move towards stabilising and deescalating your interactions, gradually deepening understanding.

 We build trust and confidence (including by exploring injuries to your bond), finding the courage and safety to be vulnerable together.
 Through this we create new and enduring bonds between you.

 Couples counselling requires that you are both willing to change and are committed to working on yourself and your relationship.

 However, either of you may decide that the authentic choice is to separate - our sessions could make that transition significantly more manageable.

 You may then let go feeling more complete, with greater acceptance and understanding, honouring the loss.
 The awareness you gain can help you lay healthier foundations for future relationships.

 My qualifications, experience and commitment

-My Person-Centred work has huge overlaps with EFCT, and I'm also helped by 2 years of receiving EFCT myself, and my experienced EFCT supervisor.
+My individual work overlaps with EFCT.
+I'm also helped by 2 years of receiving EFCT, and my experienced supervisor.
 I bring sensitivity, insight, and a commitment to deep listening.